colomemaria/pyEpiAneufinder/README.md

 ### Executing the program

 The whole program can be run by calling the main function, using a fragment file as input, defined in the parameter `fragment_file`.
-It saves all output files in `outdir`.
+The fragment file needs to be sorted first be cell and then by position (chromosome, start).
+This sorting can either be done manually before running pyEpiAneufinder or automatically within the main function when setting the parameter `sort_fragment = True`.

 The `genome` needs to be  given as a fasta file.
 For example, the human genome hg38 can be downloaded from here: https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz

 Additionally, a `blacklist` file for regions of low mappability is required, the `windowSize` of the algorithms and optional a list of chromosomes to `exclude`.
 Cells with too little fragments are removed based on the parameter `minFrags`.
+All output files are saved in the directory `outdir`.

 ```
 import pyEpiAneufinder as pea